hesterj/Etableau/README.md

 Etableau is a first order theorem prover for first order logic based on Eprover, using it as a library.
-Etableau combines the superposition calculus and the clausal tableaux calculus in a novel way, using the tableaux calculus to generate lemmas and new assumptions that can be used to find contradictions in certain situations.
+Etableau combines the superposition calculus and the clausal tableaux connection calculus in a novel way, using the tableaux calculus to generate lemmas and new assumptions that can be used to find contradictions in certain situations.